 We our looking for a dynamic, ambitious and experienced individual to join us as a Programme Development Officer.
 The right candidate will have a good record in income generation through grants, contracts and services, and a commitment to partnership and relationship building.
-The post is office-based and offered part-time (3d/w).
-The contract is extandable and renewable depending on funding.
+The post is offered part-time (3d/w) on an employee basis but other ideas on how to make the job work are welcome.
+The contract is extendable and renewable depending on funding.
 There will be opportunities for travel abroad to represent the organisation at meetings and conferences.
 We accept applications only from applicants with the right to work in the UK.
 Deadline 9:00 Monday 5th March.

 The Programme Development Officer will implement the Institute’s income generation strategy.
 You will work directly with the Director and the project team to develop and deliver high quality bids and proposals to a range of prospective clients including local, national, European and international funders including the corporate sector.

 The ideal candidate will be an excellent communicator with passion for innovation and social change.
-We are looking for someone who can translate our strategic objectives and mission into high quality, innovative and impactful programme ideas and then communicate them to potential funders orally and in writing.
+We are looking for someone who can translate our strategic objectives and mission into high quality, innovative and impactful project ideas, and then communicate them to potential funders orally and in writing.

 What makes the IARS team special is personal commitment, drive, flexibility and teamwork.
 We are looking for someone who can reflect those same qualities.
 We also want someone who is committed to the values of dialogue, transparency, non-adversarial methods of conflict resolution and restorative justice.
 Please review our three founding values before applying.
 Fitting within our organisational culture will be a key factor of success.

-The post is office-based (London, UK) and is part-time (three days per week), offered on a two-year fixed term contract at £25,951 - £30,153 (SO1-SO2/pro rata).
+We view this post as being office-based (London, UK), but other ideas are welcome.
+It is offered as a part-time (three days per week), two-year fixed term employment contract at £25,951 - £30,153 (SO1-SO2/pro rata).
+Other models of engagement will also be considered.
 The initial salary will depend on experience and there will be a six-month probationary period.
 The contract is renewable and extendable depending on funding.
 Other benefits include 24 days paid annual leave, plus bank holidays and 5.5% pension upon successful completion of the probationary period (pro-rated).

 If you are interested in applying please submit your: